Identification is Pointless: Quantum Coordinates, Localisation of Events, and the Quantum Hole Argument: Quantum Coordinate Fields and Quantum Reference Frame Changes

 As a third option, we can incorporate the backreaction of the reference fields.
 Although this aligns with the most realistic way of modelling the scalar fields, it requires solving the non-linear Einstein equations in their entirety.
 While this is possible for simple models, it restricts the freedom in the choice of reference fields drastically.

-The arguments that follow in this Section do not rely on choosing any particular one of these three options.
+The arguments that follow in this section do not rely on choosing any particular one of these three options.
 Returning to the formal setup, let us now define a model as the tuple $(\mathcal{M},g_{ab},\chi_{(A)}, \tilde{\chi}_{(A)})$, consisting of a manifold, a metric, and two sets of reference fields, whose respective perspectives we are going to adopt below.
 The set of all these kinematically possible models is the space of models $\Phi$.
 The diffeomorphism group, $G = \mathrm{Diff}(\mathcal{M})$, partitions it into orbits of physically equivalent models, which can be related to one another by a diffeomorphism.
 As before, we take the conceptual leap to the quantum realm by considering superpositions of different configurations.
 This corresponds to a situation in which the metric and the scalar fields have quantum properties in the sense that they can be in different configurations $g_{ab}^{(i)}$, $\chi_{(A)}^{(i)}$, and $\tilde{\chi}^{(i)}_{(A)}$ in each branch $i$ (see Fig.~\ref{fig:models_GR}).
-For clarity, we also denote the manifold in each branch by $\mathcal{M}_i$, even though all $\mathcal{M}_i$ as differentiable manifolds are assumed to be diffeomorphic.
+For clarity, we also denote the manifold in each branch by $\mathcal{M}_i$, even though all $\mathcal{M}_i$ as differentiable manifolds are assumed to be diffeomorphic, and are, strictly speaking, part of the theory and not of each individual model.
 In the following, we will focus on the case $i=1,2$; in general, however, we can consider superpositions of an arbitrary number of models.